PraneshASP/solidity-testing-book/src/advanced/differential-tests.md

 ```

 To test this in Foundry, we can use the `vm.ffi()` cheatcode.
-It allows developers to call external programs or scripts from within Solidity tests.
-This feature is incredibly useful for **differential testing**, as it enables us to run arbitrary command to implement advanced and complex testing patterns like this one.
+It allows us to call external programs or scripts from within Solidity tests.
+This feature is quite useful in this case, as it enables us to run arbitrary command to implement advanced and complex testing patterns like this one.

 The `vm.ffi()` cheatcode accepts an array of strings where:

 1. The **first element** is the path to the external program or script you want to execute.
 2. The **subsequent elements** are the arguments to pass to the program or script.
 3. The output of the command is returned as a `bytes` object, which can be decoded into the desired type (e.g., `uint`, `string`).

+You can find more details about the ffi cheatcode [here](https://book.getfoundry.sh/cheatcodes/ffi).

 Here’s an expanded example of a test file using FFI to compare the Fibonacci computation in Solidity and Rust: